 Lecturer on Law, Harvard Law School

-Alonzo Emery is a lawyer, mediator, facilitator, and educator who specializes in navigating challenging conversations and complex negotiations.
-He works with leaders across industries to develop effective conflict management strategies and engage in meaningful cross-cultural dialogue.
-In this capacity, he has led projects and workshops for Salesforce, Hewlett Packard, HSBC, the U.S. Department of Justice Community Relations Service, the National Institutes of Health, the Asian Development Bank, the Natural Resources Defense Council, and JSW Law School in the Kingdom of Bhutan, among many others.
+Alonzo Emery is a lawyer, mediator, and facilitator who has taught negotiation at Harvard for over a decade.
+They work with leaders across industries to develop effective conflict management strategies and engage in meaningful cross-cultural dialogue.
+In this capacity, Emery has led projects and workshops for Salesforce, Hewlett Packard, HSBC, the U.S. Department of Justice Community Relations Service, the National Institutes of Health, the Asian Development Bank, the Natural Resources Defense Council, and JSW Law School in the Kingdom of Bhutan, among many others.

-Prior to joining Harvard Law School, Emery was on faculty at Renmin University of China Law School in Beijing, where he launched the Renmin University Disability Law Clinic, the first law school clinic in China dedicated exclusively to serving persons with disabilities.
-He has additionally taught at Georgetown University and the University of California, Berkeley.
+Prior to joining Harvard Law School and the Harvard Graduate School of Education, Emery was on faculty at Renmin University of China Law School in Beijing, where they launched the Renmin University Disability Law Clinic, the first law school clinic in China dedicated exclusively to serving persons with disabilities.
+They have additionally taught at Georgetown University and the University of California, Berkeley.

 Education